alexclaydon/template-nextjs-pwa-nextauth/README.md

 npm i
 ```

+AEC Note: If using sqlite, you'll need to install with `npm install --build-from-source --python=/usr/bin/python3` to avoid an error when running `npm i`

 ### 2. Configure your local environment

 Copy the .env.local.example file in this directory to .env.local (which will be ignored by Git):